HELPING TEACHERS INSPIRE COMPASSION FOR ANIMALS, PEOPLE & THE ENVIRONMENT

 Hatching Eggs or Hatching Problems?

-Hatching chicken eggs is often done as a classroom project to demonstrate a part of animal life cycles.
-If you’re considering such an activity, here are some points to consider:
+Hatching chicken eggs is typically done as a classroom project to learn about life cycles.
+Before committing to hatching chicks in your classroom, there are some ethical and biological challenges to consider:

-Successfully hatching chicks from eggs is not as simple as you might think
+It’s not as simple as you might think.

 Unless you’re experienced at hatching and raising chicks, it’s very difficult to maintain conditions for eggs to hatch and chicks to survive.
-An incubator needs to be closely monitored and in a classroom setting that can be very difficult.
-Even with the best intentions and care, problems can arise that result in chicks being born malformed.
+An incubator needs to be closely monitored and, in a classroom setting, this can be difficult.
+Even with the best intentions and care, problems can arise that result in chicks being born with malformities or unable to survive.

-Hatching eggs alone doesn’t show the entire life cycle.
-In nature, chicks are raised by their mothers who take an active role in their lives.
-Mother hens carefully turn their eggs frequently to prevent the embryo from being deformed.
+Hatching eggs is only one part of a chicken’s lifecycle.
+In nature, chicks are raised by their mother who has an active role in their lives before and after hatching.
+Mother hens turn their eggs carefully and frequently to prevent embryo deformities.
 After the chicks hatch, the mother hen teaches them and cares for them.
-Watch this short 2-minute video to see the relationship between hen and chick.
+Watch this short 2-minute video to see the complex relationship between hen and chick. .

 What will you do with the chicks afterwards?

-You need to ensure you have a place for them.
-Many commercial operations won’t take chickens from outside their facility to prevent the spread of disease.
-Under no circumstances should they be sent home with children whose families are not equipped to care for them.
+You need to ensure you have a place for them after they hatch and the class project is complete.
+To prevent the spread of disease, many commercial operations won’t take chickens from outside their facility.
+Under no circumstances should they be sent home with students whose families are unequipped to care for them.

 Birds and other animals can pose a health risk.

-There is a risk of Salmonella to people who have contact with live poultry and chicks are good vectors for zoonotic diseases.
+Live poultry can carry zoonotic diseases (transferrable to humans), which may pose a greater risk to those with underdeveloped immune systems (i.e. young children).
+For example, interaction with live poultry carries the risk of exposure to Salmonella bacteria.
 This 2015 Health Canada public notice highlights some of the dangers and symptoms of Salmonella infection, and how to take precautions.

-There are also real concerns about human strains of avian flu being introduced to North America.
+More recently, there have been concerns about highly pathogenic strains of avian influenza (‘bird flu’) causing outbreaks in Canada and other areas in North America.
+Unfortunately, cases of transmission to humans and other companion animal species has been observed.
 Teachers should not participate in hatching activities until they have researched current information and are confident that recognized international sources such as the Centres for Disease Control and the World Health Organization – as well as Alberta Health Services – have not issued alerts about increased potential risk.

 What are you teaching?